morrislab/submarine/README.md

 For each CNA, the following information is given: the subclone it is assigned to (`lineage`), its phase (`phase`, with phase `A` being `0` and phase `B` being `1`), its segment index (`seg_index`), its own index (`index`) and its relative copy number change (`change`).
 The other information (`start`, `chr`, `end`) are not needed in the context of SubMARine and are thus set to `-1`.

+## Output files of depth-first search

+We provide a depth-first search that enumerates all valid and equivalent clone trees completing a clone tree.
+It produces the following three output files.

+`<my_file_name>.dfs.log`: A log file containing information about how many trees were considered and how many are valid.

+`<my_file_name>.valid_count.txt`: A text file containing the number of valid trees.

+`<my_file_name>.ambiguity.txt`: A text file with an analysis of undefined ancestral relationships in the partial clone tree.
+If the partial clone tree contains no undefined relationships, the text file reads `All ancestral relationships are defined.`.
+Otherwise, if the MAR was provided as input or if the provided subMAR equals its MAR, the text file reads `True` because all undefined relationships are truely ambiguous.
+Otherwise the text file provides an analysis of all undefined relationships that take only one defined value in all valid and equivalent clone trees in the following format: `False \t subclone k \t subclone k' \t whether k is an ancestor of k' (with 1 for yes and 0 for no) \t whether k is not an ancestor of k' (with 1 for yes and 0 for no)`

 ## Running SubMARine

 To run SubMARine on the provided test files in basic version, type: